RyanCPeters/Fall_2017/css_342/LLists_assig5/ReadMe.md

 For the purpose of this assignment, the Object can simply be a pointer to an integer, so that you can easily display and verify your results, but in theory, you could plug in *any* object.

-In addition, you should implement the following member functions:Add a print member function.
-This should display all the values in the linked list, test the class by starting with an empty list, add some elements and print the resulting list.
+In addition, you should implement the following member functions:

+* Add a print member function.
+	* This should display all the values in the linked list, test the class by starting with an empty list, add some elements and print the resulting list.

-###### Copy Constructor
+#### Copy Constructor
 Add a copy constructor.

 Test by making a list, making a copy and displaying the values in the copy.